netdata/go.d.plugin/modules/windows/README.md

 Automated charts and alerts for your entire Windows infrastructure will be automatically generated.
 Each Windows host (data collection job) will be identifiable as an "instance" in the Netdata Cloud charts.

+### Windows Exporter Options

+Some `windows_exporter` collectors are [disabled by default](https://github.com/prometheus-community/windows_exporter#collectors).
+To enable a specific collector, pass its name as an argument to the `--collectors.enabled` option.
+See [examples](https://github.com/prometheus-community/windows_exporter#examples).

 ## Metrics

 All metrics have prefix.